 We conduct business internationally.
-For the year ended July 27, 2007, 44.4% of our total revenues was from international customers (including U.S. exports).
+For the six-month period ended October 26, 2007, 43.1% of our total revenues was from international customers (including U.S. exports).
 Accordingly, our future operating results could be materially and adversely affected by a variety of factors, some of which are beyond our control, including regulatory, political, or economic conditions in a specific country or region, trade protection measures and other regulatory requirements, government spending patterns, and acts of terrorism and international conflicts.

+Because a significant portion of our business is conducted outside the United States, we face exposure to adverse movements in foreign currency exchange rates.
+These exposures may change over time as business practices evolve, and they could have a material adverse impact on our financial results and cash flows.
 Our international sales are denominated in U.S. dollars and in foreign currencies.
 An increase in the value of the U.S. dollar relative to foreign currencies could make our products more expensive and therefore potentially less competitive in foreign markets.
 Conversely, lowering our price in local currency may result in lower U.S.-based revenue.
-For international sales and expenditures denominated in foreign currencies, we are subject to risks associated with currency fluctuations.
+A decrease in the value of the U.S. dollar relative to foreign currencies could increase the cost of local operating expenses.
+Additionally, we have exposures to emerging market currencies, which can have extreme currency volatility.
 We utilize forward and option contracts to hedge our foreign currency exposure associated with certain assets and liabilities as well as anticipated foreign currency cash flows.
 All balance sheet hedges are marked to market through earnings every quarter, while gains and losses on cash flow hedges are recorded in other comprehensive income until forecasted transactions occur, at which time such realized gains and losses are recognized in earnings.
 These hedges attempt to reduce, but do not always entirely eliminate, the impact of currency exchange movements.
 Factors that could have an impact on the effectiveness of our hedging program include the accuracy of forecasts and the volatility of foreign currency markets.
 There can be no assurance that such hedging strategies will be successful and that currency exchange rate fluctuations will not have a material adverse effect on our operating results.